Elaeocarpus floridanus

-Elaeocarpus floridanus is a species of plant in the family Elaeocarpaceae.
+Elaeocarpus floridanus, common name Polynesian Elaeocarpus is a species of plant in the family Elaeocarpaceae.
 It is a tree native to the South Pacific, from the Bismarck Archipelago to the Cook and Tubuai islands of the southwestern Pacific.

 Description

 Elaeocarpus floridanus is an evergreen tree, growing up to 20 m tall.

 Range and habitat

 Elaeocarpus floridanus ranges from the Bismarck Archipelago of Papua New Guinea through the Solomon Islands, Santa Cruz Islands, Vanuatu, Fiji, Wallis and Futuna, Tonga, Niue, Samoan Islands, and Cook Islands to the Tubuai Islands of French Polynesia.

 It grows in lowland and montane rain forests.